leoboehm/hobbydevs/README.md

 Key challenges in the existing codebase:
 - High technical debt due to inconsistent coding standards
 - Incomplete and unstable features (session handling, database interactions)
-- Low and fragmented automated test coverage (Cypress non-functional, PHPUnit incomplete)
+- Low automated PHPUnit test coverage

 The work in this repository does not only aim to repair the application, but to serve as a **systematic strategy for quality improvement**, documented with measurable software quality metrics.